Zhoushan Zhejiang, China Travel Guide

 Flight frequency and prices increase during peak domestic travel seasons.
 Book in advance.

-ZSN (on Zhujiajian Island) connects to main Zhoushan islands by bridge; taxis, shuttles, and ferries are available.
+ZSN (on Zhujiajian Island) connects to main Zhoushan islands by bridge; taxis, shuttles, and water transport is available.

 Zhoushan Putuoshan Airport exclusively handles domestic flights.